Gravity and Antigravity

 *Capacitors are devices that store electric charge in the space between two separated, oppositely charged electrodes.
 Their capacity to store electric energy can be greatly increased by inserting a solid dielectric material into the space separating the electrodes.
 Dielectrics are materials that are poor conductors of electricity (e.g. ceramics).

-In 1952 an Air Force major general witnessed a demonstration in which Brown flew a pair of 18-inch disc airfoils suspended from opposite ends of a rotatable arm.
+In 1952 an Air Force major general witnessed a demonstration in which Brown flew a pair of 18-inch disc airfoils suspended from opposite ends of a rotatable arm (fig. 2.2).
 When electrified with 50,000 volts, they circuited at a speed of 12 miles per hour.
 Later that year, however, an investigator from the Office of Naval Research wrote a report which concluded that the discs were propelled by the pressure of negative ions striking the positive electrode (ion wind), rather than by modifying gravity.
-Paul LaViolette says that in late 1954 Brown flew a set of 3-foot-diameter saucers for military officials and representatives from a number of major aircraft companies.
+Around 1953 or 1954, Brown staged a demonstration at Pearl Harbor for a number of admirals, using 3-foot-diameter discs.
+Paul LaViolette writes:

 Fig. 2.2 Brown’s electrokinetic flying disc setup.